OTTAWA ABORIGINAL COALITION

 Strategic Direction 1:

-a) Goal – Be a leader on Urban Aboriginal Governance as it continues to develop within Ottawa and within the province and federally.
+a) Goal – Be a leader on Urban Indigenous Governance as it continues to develop within Ottawa and within the province and federally.

 ● Chair leadership role provincially and federally

-● Participate in discussions about urban Aboriginal coalitions, including UAS constructs and other urban Aboriginal governance structures.
+● Participate in discussions about urban Indigenous coalitions, including UAS constructs and other urban Indigenous governance structures.

-b) Goal – Ensure that the accountability framework for the OAC includes meaningful community engagement and dynamic communication with the Aboriginal community and the general public
+b) Goal – Ensure that the accountability framework for the OAC includes meaningful community engagement and dynamic communication with the Indigenous community and the general public

 ● Website